Ditching home ownership and becoming a millionaire instead

 You might already know from the recent posts on my site, I’m more interested in FIRE – which stands for Financial Independence Retire Early in the personal financial community.

-Here are some recent articles on this subject:
+Here is a recent article on this subject:

 In the latter article, Aussie investor Martin achieved his financial independence through real estate investing initiated from home equity leverage.
 Those decisions are not for the faint of heart.
 However, by all accounts he worked hard, had some luck and realized his dream.